learnpoint/piko/README.md

 Piko has a very fast static web server that can be used on its own.
 It's completely cache-less and has build-in browser reload.

-You can start the server from any folder:
+The server can be started from any folder:

 ```bash
 $ piko serve